Arturia Microfreak ► 130 custom sounds

 Firstly let me say that MF is a “shortcut synth”.
 By using just the orange-colored knobs of the oscillator section you can achieve things that would require a considerable mod-matrix diving on other synths.
 Here the structures / textures are semi-ready from the get-go, and you can quickly adjust them to reach a goal.

-On the other hand, there’s no “fine-tune” level beneath this “shortcut surface”; there’s no “Osc Tune” knob, no independent “Decay” and “Release” stages in the envelopes, or other traditional solutions that you find in your more down-to-earth synths.
+On the other hand, there’s no “fine-tune” level beneath this “shortcut surface”.
+For example, there’s no “Osc Tune” knob, no independent “Decay” and “Release” stages in the envelopes, or other traditional solutions that you find in your more down-to-earth synths.

 Next: the keyboard.
 Installing touch capacitor plates was a great idea as it makes the synth more expressive and fun to play.
 It’s a big part of the instrument’s personality and its playability.
 It can also be used to control anything else that supports poly aftertouch but does not phisically have it.